Plains of Avarice

 Gold Ward

-Famously the center of gold ward houses a great and terrible machine of distraction that is claimed to rival the ancient colossus of riddles itself.
-Maestros masterpiece, Crescendo.
-Designed like a monster of prey but sculpted to perfection it serves as the central marker of the Ward to challenge anyone foolish enough to even consider laying siege to The Factory.
+Famously, the center of Gold Ward houses a great and terrible machine of destruction that rivals the ancient Colossus of Riddles itself: Maestro’s masterpiece, Crescendo.
+Designed like a monster of prey but sculpted to perfection, it serves as the central marker of the ward to challenge any faction that might get foolish aspirations of laying siege to The Factory.

 Grey Ward

-beauty, Halmer was built for commerce and conquest—a capitalist warmonger and ruthless business mogul.
-He is perhaps the most hated figure in all of Crudilex, a shameless war profiteer who sells arms to all sides of every conflict, turning suffering into income.
-Yet, his creator, Caspian Lark, seems to have made him that way on purpose—as if knowing the world would need someone like Halmer, whether they liked it or not.
+Grey Ward is the industrial heart of Crudilex made up of towering factories rising along the edges of sheer cliffs that plunge into deep, ever-expanding quarries of The Factory.
+The air is thick with ash, and the streets are patrolled by eerily synchronized construct guards.
+The few non-mechinized citizens are forced to wear breathing masks or slowly poison their lungs.
+Grey Ward is brutally efficient.
+Its people are strong and rewarded handsomely for their labor.
+They consider their toil necessary and honorable, a vital contribution to the factions of the world.
+Presiding over Grey Ward is Duke Halmer, a construct like his rival, Duke Maestro.
+Where Maestro lives for beauty, Halmer was built for coin and conquest, a capitalist warmonger and ruthless business mogul.
+He is perhaps the most hated figure in all of Crudilex, a shameless war profiteer who sells arms to all sides of every conflict, trading suffering for gold.
+Yet, his creator, Caspian Lark, seems to have made him that way on purpose, as if believing the world would need someone like Halmer, whether they liked it or not.

 Red Tango

-Located along the coastal road of the Triton Sea and the Sanroko train tracks, Red Tango is a notorious tavern and inn that serves as the base of operations for the Outriders—a group of ruthless Automata mech-hunting outlaws and bandits loyal to their leader, El Morte.
-The place is dangerous, filled with murderous clientele but is considered neutral ground by the outlaw gangs of Avarice.
-Inside, the tavern is alive with drunken brawls, rowdy singing, and the chaos of patrons letting off steam but the main reason they come is the Fragment trade.
+Located along the coastal road of the Triton Sea and the Sanroko train tracks, Red Tango is a notorious bar and inn that serves as the natural grounds for all the outriders and marauders.
+Inside, the bar is alive with drunken brawls, rowdy singing, and the chaos of patrons letting off steam, but the main reason they come is the black market fragment trade.

 The Fragments are black-iron spheres, etched with ancient eldritch glyphs, formed from the blood of a dying god of creation.
-These objects hold vast magical potential, capable of warping and mutating anything living they touch—which does not include the mechanical Automata.
-These spheres are carefully contained within mana batteries, which are embedded within each Automata to power their systems and weapons, allowing them to perform extraordinary feats.
+These objects hold vast magical potential, capable of warping and mutating anything living they touch.
+These spheres are carefully contained within mana batteries that are embedded within mechs to power their systems and weapons.
+The near endless power allows them the power to perform extraordinary, even near impossible, feats.

-The Fragments are highly sought after, with Outriders, Marauders, scavengers, and outlaws willing to kill to steal them.
+The Fragments are highly sought after with the outriders, marauders, scavengers, and outlaws willing to kill to steal them.
 Red Tango serves as the marketplace where these precious relics are brought to be fenced, exchanged, and traded.
-Afterward, the outlaws drink, gamble, and spend their hard-earned loot before venturing back out into the wilds in search of more.
+Afterward, the outlaws drink, gamble, and spend their hard-earned loot before venturing back out into the warzone in search of more.

 Reliquary Graveyard